(New England) Contra

 Star thru'.
 They both end facing their neighbor along the line… (2)

-to pass thru' (ladies in the center) and progress.
+to pass thru' (ladies, down the center, pass by the left) and progress.
 (4)

 United We Dance